lambda-orm/lambdaorm-labs/labs/node/01-basic/README.md

 # Lab Node - Basic

-In this laboratory we will see:
+**In this laboratory we will see:**

 - how to create a project that uses lambda ORM with CLI
+- How configure the schema
-- How to define a schema
+- How to synchronize the database  with lambda ORM CLI
-- how to run a BulkInsert
+- How to consume the lambda ORM library in a Node application
-- How to execute a query using lambdaorm queries
+- How to execute a query using lambdaorm
 - How to drop a schema using lambda CLI

 ## Schema diagram